KevinVillela/StockPredictor/README.md

 chardet (pip install chardet)

-Privoxy and Tor must be changed to make web queries anonymous. webarticle2text is now included in the project files.
+Privoxy and Tor must be changed to make web queries anonymous. webarticle2text is now included in the project files, but is no longer used.

 Installation instructions for Windows: